gopinath-langote/1build/CONTRIBUTING.md

 # Contribution guidelines

-First of all: Thank you! ❤️
+First of all: Thank you!
+We really appreciate your efforts to make 1build better ❤️

-Before sending a Pull Request, please make sure that you're assigned the task on a GitHub issue.
+Create or find an issue you would like to implement:
+- issues with the label `help wanted` are ready to be picked up and implemented
+- review the existing issues and ensure that you are not going to create a duplicate
+- create your issue and wait for comments from maintainers

-- If a relevant issue already exists, discuss on the issue and get it assigned to yourself on GitHub.
+- once the issue is discussed and assigned to you – feel free to implement
-- If no relevant issue exists, open a new issue and get it assigned to yourself on GitHub.

-# Developing the 1build
+# Developing 1build

 1. Prepare project